Ac6Embedded/vscode-zephyr-workbench/README.md

 ## Requirements
 To build your project on Zephyr Workbench, No external tools is required.
 Host tools are installed by the extension itself.
 To flash and to debug the application on your target, external tools are required.
-Depending on needs, your might have to install some of the following software tools on your workstation
+Depending on needs, your might have to install some of the following software tools on your workstation:
+* SAM Boot Assistant (SAM-BA)
+* LinkServer Debug Host Tools
+* J-Link Debug Host Tools
+* pyOCD Debug Host Tools
+* Lauterbach TRACE32 Debug Host Tools
+* NXP S32 Debug Probe Host Tools

 ## Usage
 Zephyr Workbench provides a dedicated panel, to access it, click on the "Zephyr Workbench" logo on the left